MouseBiteLabs/Game-Boy-DMG-Color/README.md

 *Note: If powering through the DC jack instead of batteries, an OEM adapter may not be able to supply enough power to the DMGC at maximum settings.
 Furthermore, <a href = "https://retrogamerepairshop.com/products/dmg-game-boy-original-dmg-usb-power-cord-adapter?variant=39454726455468">cables like these</a> will require at least ~200 mA output from the USB port for reliable operation at all settings.
 (USB 1.0 and 2.0 are likely not sufficient for higher loads, such as with the button LEDs on)*

 ## Audio Recordings and Spectrum
 I mentioned the sound of the DMGC is "warmer" than an original GBC - it's bassier with less buzzing background noise (owing mostly to the modernized power supply).
 I connected the headphone jack to my computer's microphone input, and used Audacity to obtain line out recordings.
 Then I graphed the spectrum using Audacity's "plot spectrum" analysis tool.
 You can see the larger amplitudes of the lower frequencies in the spectrum plot of the DMGC.
-I'm not an audiophile, but I'm pretty sure it sounds nicer.
+I'm not an audiophile, but I'm pretty sure it sounds nicer, at least through headphones.
 Listen for yourself!
 (GitHub only allows for video files to be embedded, MP3 files are provided above)

 ### Original GBC Audio